Lickability/swift-best-practices/DocumentationAndComments.md

 ```

 **Closure Signature Type Aliases**
-* Use the same documentation format as functions with parameters and return values (where appropriate) when documenting `typealias`es for closures.
+* Use the same documentation format as functions with parameters when documenting `typealias`es for closures.

 ```swift
 /// Signature for a closure that is called when a button is tapped.